Flank/flank/docs/flank_mixpanel_metrics.md

 ## Total cost and cost per device type [devices_cost]

-By this event's we can implement the report ```How many millions per month in spend is Flank responsible for on Firebase Test Lab? ```
+With these event's we can realize the report ```How many millions per month in spend is Flank responsible for on Firebase Test Lab? ```

 Fields: